karalef/balaboba/README.md

 # GoLang Balaboba API.

 Library for interaction with Yandex [Balaboba](https://yandex.ru/lab/yalm) API.
-Supports all methods and types of responses including WebSockets.

 There is no official documentation for the api, so you can only use methods found in Balaboba requests.